capacitor-community/stripe/packages/payment/README.md

 addListener(eventName: ApplePayEventsEnum.DidSelectShippingContact, listenerFunc: (data: DidSelectShippingContact) => void) => Promise<PluginListenerHandle>
 ```

+iOS only.
+Emitted when the customer selects a shipping contact.
+Use the
+supplied `updateId` with `updateApplePaySheet()`.

 | Param              | Type                                                                                             |
 | ------------------ | ------------------------------------------------------------------------------------------------ |
 | **`eventName`**    | <code><a href="#applepayeventsenum">ApplePayEventsEnum.DidSelectShippingContact</a></code>       |